Unboxed-Software/solana-course/content/cpi.md

 Note that we are using `invoke_signed` and not `invoke` here.
 The Token program requires the `mint_auth` account to sign for this transaction.
 Since the `mint_auth` account is a PDA, only the program it was derived from can sign on its behalf.
 When `invoke_signed` is called, the Solana runtime calls `create_program_address` with the seeds and bump provided and then compares the derived address with all of the addresses of the provided `AccountInfo` objects.
 If any of the addresses match the derived address, the runtime knows that the matching account is a PDA of this program and that the program is signing this transaction for this account.

-At this point, the `add_movie_review` instruction should be fully functional and will mint 10 tokens to the reviewer when a review is created.
+At this point, the `add_movie_review` instruction should be fully functional and will mint ten tokens to the reviewer when a review is created.

 ### 5. Repeat for `add_comment`

 Our updates to the `add_comment` function will be almost identical to what we did for the `add_movie_review` function above.
-The only difference is that we’ll change the amount of tokens minted for a comment from 10 to 5 so that adding reviews are weighted above commenting.
+The only difference is that we’ll change the amount of tokens minted for a comment from ten to five so that adding reviews are weighted above commenting.
 First, update the accounts with the same four additional accounts as in the `add_movie_review` function.

 ```rust
 // Inside add_comment